 Any ASIP member (woman or man) from any membership category (regular, NextGen, trainee, etc.) who supports the mission of Women in Pathology is eligible for membership and is encouraged to join.
 If you are a current ASIP member and would like to join, please email Lisa McFadden.
 Otherwise, you can elect to join Women in Pathology when you renew your membership through MemberClicks.

-Women in Pathology will have a presence on the new ASIP website (coming soon), on Facebook , Instagram, and other social media outlets.
-We encourage all of our members to like the Facebook page and follow the other social media sites to receive information of interest and updates from the group.
+Women in Pathology is on the ASIP website on Facebook , Instagram, and other social media outlets.
+We encourage all of our members to like the Facebook and Instagram pages and follow the other social media sites to receive information of interest and updates from the group.

 Women in Pathology will also be featured prominently at our scientific meetings.
 During the ASIP Annual Meeting at Experimental Biology 2020 (San Diego, CA), we will host a Women in Pathology social/networking session on Saturday, April 4th, 2020 from 5:00-7:00 PM.
 Please make your plans to attend Experimental Biology 2020 and participate in this important kickoff event.